dtipson/thenUse/README.md

 );
 ```

 So, that syntax can be nice sometimes instead of all those anonymous functions.
-It's a bit easier to read, it minifies a tiny bit better, whatever.
+It's a bit easier to read, imho, it minifies a tiny bit better, whatever.
 Same deal with this:

 ```
 $('ul').on('click','li', function(){ $(this).remove(); });
 ```

 Another anonymous function.
 And why are we explicitly specifying $(this) for something so simple?
 What's with all the () () ()?
-It looks like a really goofy emjoi.
-With thenUse, we can do this instead:
+It looks like a really goofy emoji.
+With thenUse, we can just do this instead:

 ```
 $('ul').on('click','li', use('remove').$ );
 ```

-or something like this:
+or even something like this:

 ```
 var removeSelf = use('remove').$;